One thing that constantly surprises me is that maybe 80% of venture-backed founders I know don’t know where they stand with their investors.

 - Red Light.
 You are out.
 You believe your investment is a loss.
 Send the associate to the board meetings.
 Do not invest anymore, period, except in certain game-theory situations (total wash-out, pay-to-play, etc.).

-If you are cash-flow positive, or have 24+ months of runway, if you want — you can ignore all this.
+If you are cash-flow positive, or have 24+ months of runway, if you want — you can ignore all this if you want.

-But if you are going to need more money, first, you need to know:
+But if you are going to need more money at any time in the remotely near future, first, you need to know:

 - Will my existing investors invest more — period?
 How much?